 Jeffrey McCausland is the founder and CEO of Diamond6 Leadership and Strategy, LLC (http://diamondsixleadership.com/).

-He is also a visiting professor of International Security at Dickinson College in Carlisle, Pennsylvania.
+He also holds the position of distinguished visiting professor of research and Minerva Chair at the Strategic Studies Institute (SSI), U.S. Army War College, and is a visiting professor of International Security at Dickinson College in Carlisle, Pennsylvania.
 He serves as a senior fellow at the Stockdale Center for Ethical Leadership at the United States Naval Academy and the Carnegie Council for Ethics in International Affairs in New York.
 Prior to these appointments he was a visiting professor of International Law and Diplomacy at the Penn State Dickinson School of Law.